jmks/asdf-discover/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
+After checking out the repo, run `bundle install`.
 Then, run `rake spec` to run the tests.

-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+You can run the binary locally with: `ruby -Ilib ./exe/asdf-discover path/to/directory`

 ## Contributing